who -r . run-level 3 Jan 19 21:14 3 0 S

 S indicates single user mode booted to local console only with root FC (RO) mounted

 s indicates the same as S only current terminal acts as system console.

-1 indicates single-user mode with local FS (RW) mounted
+1 indicates the single-user mode with local FS (RW) mounted

 2 indicates multi-user state with CDE launched

 3 indicates the same as 2 but with NFS

 4 indicates GUI (here VUE started instead of CDE)

 5,6 indicates reserved to state and not yet defined in kernel code.